Acadia National Park

-Mount Desert Island—home to Bar Harbor, Southwest Harbor, Seal Cove and Northeast Harbor—contains the largest share of the park’s acreage.
+Mount Desert Island—home to Bar Harbor, Southwest Harbor, Seal Cove and Northeast Harbor—contains the largest share of Acadia National Park's acreage.
 You can follow the park's famous carriage paths, commissioned by John D. Rockefeller in 1915, to explore the island.
 Whether you travel by foot, bicycle or horseback, you can explore the park's interior free from cars and crowds along these roads.
 Once you have completed your outdoor adventure, you can find shopping, dining and lodging options in Bar Harbor, Southwest Harbor or Northeast Harbor.